-Salvatorian College has established a management structure to enable its efficient running.
-The structure consists of two levels: the directors, and the executive, who are the senior leadership team of the academy.
+The academy has established a management structure to enable its efficient running.
+The structure consists of two levels: the directors, who are responsible for ensuring that high educational, financial and corporate governance standards are maintained; and the executive, who are the senior leadership team responsible for the day-to-day running of the academy.